Pretty Boy Floyd: Early life

-Floyd was arrested in Akron, Ohio on March 8, 1930 under the alias Frank Mitchell and charged with the murder of an Akron police officer who had been killed during a robbery that evening.
-He was arrested in Toledo, Ohio on suspicion on May 20.
-He was convicted of a Sylvania Ohio Bank Robbery and sentenced on November 24, 1930 to 12 to 15 years in Ohio State penitentiary, but he escaped.
+Floyd was arrested in Akron, Ohio, under the alias Frank Mitchell, on March 8, 1930, and charged with the murder of an Akron police officer who had been killed during a robbery that evening.
+He was arrested in Toledo, Ohio, for bank robbery and murder on May 20.
+He was convicted of a Sylvania, Ohio, bank robbery and sentenced on November 24, 1930, to 12 to 15 years in Ohio State penitentiary, but he escaped.

-Floyd was a suspect in the deaths of Kansas City brothers Wally and Boll Ash who were rum-runners, found dead in a burning car on March 25, 1931.
-Members of his gang killed Patrolman R. H. Castner of Bowling Green, Ohio on April 23.
+Floyd was a suspect in the deaths of Kansas City brothers Wally and Boll Ash, who were rum-runners found dead in a burning car on March 25, 1931.
+Members of his gang killed Patrolman R. H. Castner of Bowling Green, Ohio, on April 23.
 On July 22, Floyd killed federal agent Curtis C. Burke in Kansas City, Missouri.

-Former sheriff Erv Kelley of McIntosh County, Oklahoma was shot by Floyd while trying to arrest him on April 7, 1932.
+Former sheriff Erv Kelley of McIntosh County, Oklahoma, was shot by Floyd while trying to arrest him on April 7, 1932.
 In November, three members of Floyd's gang attempted to rob the Farmers and Merchants Bank in Boley, Oklahoma.

 Despite his life of crime, Floyd was viewed positively by the general public.
 When he robbed banks, he allegedly destroyed mortgage documents, but this has never been confirmed and may be myth.
-He was often protected by locals of Oklahoma who referred to him as "Robin Hood of the Cookson Hills".
+One of four elements of the "outlaw-hero" American folktype is that the person "steals from the rich and gives to the poor"; Floyd is one example of a historical person who has become an outlaw-hero with this element in folklore.
+Floyd was often protected by locals of Oklahoma who referred to him as "Robin Hood of the Cookson Hills".